RobinsonLuzo/Notebook/README.md

 ## Bugs/TODO:

-29.07.21 - issue with needing to strip out whitespace from tags.
-When multiple tags are specified in a post it splits on commas, but does not do cleanup.
-This can cause a failure as a hashtag with a space will violate the unique constraint if that tag name (but without the space) already exists.
-Modify view for NewPost to fix.

 29.07.21 - User profile creation will create a profile, but redirect fails specifying path "post/user/login".
 Not immediate concern, but to be fixed.